-National Disability Insurance Scheme (NDIS) is an Initiative by the Australian Government to assist people with disabilities to live a normal life.
-NDIS does this by providing a funding source for people with disabilities in order to purchase the supports and services that help them achieve their short-term and long-term goals and empowers them to live independent life.
+NDIS can help people with disabilities by providing the required funding to purchase the supports and services that can help achieve their short-term and long-term goals and can empower people with disabilities to be able to live as independently as possible.
 NDIS refers to a person with a disability as a “Participant”.

-NDIS plan document provides overall direction in term of budget utilization and what supports can be purchased that is directly related to the participant’s needs.
-Similar to managing your savings account in your day-to-day life, the NDIS plan budget needs to be managed so that the funds last until the expiry of your plan, ensuring continuity of your services until your plan expiry.
-Managing this budget can be daunting for some and definitely requires you to have some financial and bookkeeping skills in order to do it correctly.
+Similar to managing your savings account in your day-to-day life, the NDIS plan budget needs to be managed so that the funds last until the expiry of your plan, to ensure continuity of services until your plan expiry.

-1. Plan Manage your plan – In this option, a service provider who is a plan manager and is a registered provider with NDIA manages your plan.
+1. Plan Managing your ndis plan – In this option, a service provider who is a plan manager and is a registered provider with NDIA manages your plan.
 When you select this option, you can choose both registered and unregistered providers, thereby giving you much greater flexibility to use your funding yet having full control over the plan usage.

 Your plan manager will also help you with the management and solving the queries relating to your plan besides just paying all the bills and invoices.
 Plan managers are equipped with processes and tools and skilled at doing paperwork and record-keeping relating to plan payments that otherwise would have been done by you.